JohnL3/pagination/README.md

 - pages_before_after (default is 1)
 - sort_direction (default is ASC)

-This function is used if both pagination and filtering are been done on the same page.
+The filtering function is used if both pagination and filtering are been done on the same page.
 The request is passed into the function and within the function a check is done to see if filtering is being used or not And then a call to the pagination function is made with the relevant details and the result of this is returned